Symplectic capacities from Hamiltonian circle actions: Introduction

-In Section~\ref{sec:Gromov}, we give a brief definition of Gromov-Witten invariants for monotone symplectic manifolds and see the relation with the Gromov width.
 In Section~\ref{sec:Seidel}, we introduce results by McDuff and Tolman on the Seidel representation.
-In Section~\ref{sec:proof}, we give proofs of Theorem~\ref{thm:main} and Theorem~\ref{thm:main2}.
-In Section~\ref{sec:example}, we see some examples including complex Grassmannians.
-We also give an example showing that we cannot remove the semifree condition.
+We prove Theorem~\ref{thm:main2} in Section~\ref{sec:proof} and use it to prove Theorem~\ref{thm:main}.
+In Section~\ref{sec:example}, we compute the Gromov width and the Hofer-Zehnder capacity of the product of complex Grassmannians.
+We also give examples showing that we cannot remove our assumptions.